 2) Assign a new device ID value in the Device ID field and set the Device ID Status field of the

-Device ID KDE or Device ID (sub)element to 0 in the appropriate frame.
+Device ID KDE or Device ID element to 0 in the appropriate frame.

-When an AP with dot11DeviceIDActivated equal to true receives a first PASN frame containing a device ID that it recognizes, the AP shall assign a new device ID value to the non-AP STA and include this new device ID in a Device ID element in the second PASN frame, setting the Device ID Status field of the Device ID subelement to 0 to indicate Recognized.
+When an AP with dot11DeviceIDActivated equal to true receives a first PASN frame containing a PASN ID that it recognizes, the AP shall assign a new PASN ID value to the non-AP STA and include this new PASN ID in a PASN ID subelement in the second PASN frame, setting the PASN ID Status field of the PASN ID subelement to 0 to indicate Recognized.

-When a non-AP STA receives a frame that contains a Device ID Status field in the Device ID KDE or Device ID (sub)element equal to 0, indicating Recognized, it may proceed with the assumption that the shared identity state with the AP or ESS (as per the concepts of 12.2.12 (Identifying a non-AP STA with changing MAC address)) is now bound to the Address 2 field in the Association Request frame or the first PASN frame most recently transmitted by the non-AP STA.
+When a non-AP STA receives a frame that contains a Device ID Status field in the Device ID KDE or Device ID element equal to 0, or a PASN ID Status field in the PASN ID subelement equal to 0,indicating Recognized, it may proceed with the assumption that the shared identity state with the AP or ESS (as per the concepts of 12.2.12 (Identifying a non-AP STA with changing MAC address)) is now bound to the Address 2 field in the Association Request frame or the first PASN frame most recently transmitted by the non-AP STA.

-If an AP sets Device ID (sub)element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP may also provide in that same Device ID (sub)element or Device ID KDE a new device ID, thus establishing a new shared identity.
+If an AP sets Device ID element or Device ID KDE with the Device ID Status field set to 1, indicating Not Recognized, then the AP may also provide in that same Device ID element or Device ID KDE a new device ID and in a new PASN ID element or PASN ID KDE a new PASN ID, thus establishing a new shared identity.
 An AP may set a Device ID Status field to 1 indicating “Not Recognized” if the AP cannot unequivocally identify the non-AP STA shared identity state.

+if an AP sets PASN ID subelement with the PASN ID Status field set to 1, indicating Not Recognized, then the AP may also provide in that same PASN ID subelement a new PASN ID and in a new Device ID subelement a new Device ID, thus establishing a new shared identity.
+An AP may set a PASN ID Status field to 1 indicating “Not Recognized” if the AP cannot unequivocally identify the non-AP STA shared identity state.

-When a non-AP STA receives a frame that contains a Device ID Status field in a Device ID KDE or Device ID (sub)element equal to 1, indicating Not Recognized, it shall assume that no shared identity state exists with the AP or ESS (as per the concepts of 12.2.12 (Identifying a non-AP STA with changing MAC address)).
+When a non-AP STA receives a frame that contains a Device ID Status field in a Device ID KDE or Device ID element equal to 1, or a PASN ID Status field in a PASN ID subelement equal to 1, indicating Not Recognized, it shall assume that no shared identity state exists with the AP or ESS (as per the concepts of 12.2.12 (Identifying a non-AP STA with changing MAC address)).